Oscar (dog)

 Oscar was a mixed-breed dog that was adopted from an animal shelter in Cape Town in 2004.
 DNA testing revealed him to have been a mix of Alsatian, Corgi, Cocker Spaniel, and Basset Hound.
 He is best known for having travelled around the world with his owner Joanne Lefson in 2009.
-The pair travelled across 5 continents and visited over 30 countries in order to promote dog adoption and sterilisation on a trip that was dubbed 'The World Woof Tour'.
+The pair travelled across five continents and visited over 30 countries to promote dog adoption and sterilisation on a trip that was dubbed the World Woof Tour.

-When Oscar died in 2013, Lefson established the Oscar’s Arc Trust in his honor.
-The Oscar’s Arc Trust is a South African public benefit organisation that has adopted and saved the lives of thousands of shelter dogs.
+When Oscar died in 2013, Lefson established the Oscar's Arc Trust in his honor.
+The Oscar's Arc Trust is a South African public benefit organisation that has adopted and saved the lives of thousands of shelter dogs.

 Early life

 Oscar was born sometime in the early part of 2004.
 The exact date and location of his birth are not known.
-In April 2004, Lefson adopted him from the Grassy Park SPCA in Cape Town, South Africa one day before he was due to be euthanised.
+In April 2004, Lefson adopted him from the Grassy Park SPCA in Cape Town, South Africa, one day before he was due to be euthanised.
 Forming a strong bond with Oscar, Lefson felt inspired to change the negative public perception of shelter dogs and decided to embark on a world tour with Oscar to inspire dog adoption.

 World Woof Tour

 On 2 May 2009, Lefson and Oscar set off on a global expedition that became known as the World Woof Tour.
 According to Lefson, the aim of the World Woof Tour was to create much-needed publicity for underfunded shelters in countries like India and China.
 Together, Oscar and Lefson travelled 250,000 km, and visited sites such as the Great Wall of China, Machu Picchu, the Statue of Liberty, the Grand Canyon, the Eiffel Tower, the Egyptian pyramids, Red Square in Moscow, and the Trevi Fountain in Rome.
-Oscar and Lefson also got married in Las Vegas.
+Oscar and Lefson also were married in Las Vegas by an Elvis impersonator.

 At each destination on the tour, Oscar participated in local events to bring attention to the plight of stray dogs.
 For example, in France, Oscar and Lefson worked in collaboration with the Brigitte Bardot Foundation to fill an open-top bus with rescue dogs and their owners.
 The bus then drove around Paris, stopping so that the owners could share stories of their adoptions with passers-by.
 Similarly, when the pair visited Romania, they helped promote a four-day spay-a-thon.

-Oscar and Lefson returned to Cape Town in December 2009, 8 months after they had departed for the tour.
+Oscar and Lefson returned to Cape Town in December 2009, eight months after they had departed for the tour.
 Oscar is the only documented dog to have ever travelled around the world and his travels made him the global ambassador for shelter dogs.